demitry/patel-netcore-mvc/NetCoreMVC.md

 ## Section 9: Company CRUD
 ### Why do we have a Company Role?
 [121]

+Advantage of Company Users - they don not have to pay right away, They will have 30 days (we call it NET 30) to make payment after the product have been placed.

+Admin = All ops, Content Management

+Employee = Ship products

+User can belongs to a company

 ### Assignment 3 [122]
 ### Assignment 3 Solution - Company CRUD Operations [123]
 ### Dis Company Dropdown [124]